YaleSTC/yalestc.github.io/apply.md

 ## Application process (all roles)
 To apply for Fall 2014, applications (both parts) are due by midnight, Sunday, July 27.

 Please complete the following items:
 1. [Google Form Application](https://docs.google.com/a/yale.edu/forms/d/1b6AM2TzbNFgm-208hKxCMCVMMDaltEIuBWjpqMReaK0/viewform)
 2. Additional Materials (sent to a [Box email address](mailto:upload.Applica.uyay2mdeik@u.box.com))
     * a resume
-    * cover letter
-      * why you're interested in the positions you're applying to
-      * discuss relevant coursework / other experience
     * two samples of your work
       * This might be software you’ve developed, design work, user research, examples of teams you’ve managed (maybe well-composed emails), etc. We want two examples for each role you’re applying to.
-For code samples, a link to a github repository in your cover letter is sufficient.

 Additional Materials should be named in the format `FirstnameLastnameDescription`.
 Your files might be named:
 * `SaraHamiltonResume.pdf`
-* `SaraHamiltonCoverLetter.pdf`
 * `SaraHamiltonSampleCodeFiles.zip` (or a github link)

 Additional Materials should be emailed to `upload.Applica.uyay2mdeik@u.box.com`.
 This will upload the files to a Box folder that we have access to.
 You should receive a confirmation email minutes after sending it.